krayin/krayin-docs/docs/1.x/packages/assets.md

 Now, your **`scss`** and **`js`** files are ready to use.
 You can write all your CSS and JS code here.

 To compile the assets, run **`npm run prod`**.
-This will compile all your CSS, JS, and images into the publishable folder.
+This will compile all your CSS, JS, and images into the publishable directory.
 Finally, make sure to register your publishable in the **`CategoryServiceProvider`**.

 ::: tip
 You can also use **`npm run watch`**, which watches for changes in your assets and automatically updates the public path.
-When you're done making changes, run **`npm run prod`** to compile all your changes and move them to the publishable folder.
+When you're done making changes, run **`npm run prod`** to compile all your changes and move them to the publishable directory.
 :::

 ## Load Assets From Package